Certora/Documentation/docs/cvl/expr.md

 `ecrecover` is ***supported*** in quantified expressions.
 ```

-The Prover's model of `ecrecover` does not actually implement the elliptical curve recovery algorithm, and is instead implemented using an {ref}`uninterpreted function <uninterp-functions>`.
-Like all uninterpreted functions, {ref}`axioms <glossary>` can be added to make the behavior of CVL's `ecrecover` more faithfully model the actual key recovery algorithm.
+The Prover's model of `ecrecover` does not actually implement the elliptical curve recovery algorithm, and is instead implemented using an {ref}`ghost function <ghost-functions>`.
+Like all ghost functions, {ref}`axioms <glossary>` can be added to make the behavior of CVL's `ecrecover` more faithfully model the actual key recovery algorithm.

 There is a useful set of axioms that can be encoded in CVL to make the modeled behavior of `ecrecover` more precise and less likely to create false counterexamples:
 ```cvl